boazbk/tcs/lec_16_randomized_alg.md

 >_"The salient features of our method are that it is probabilistic ... and with a controllable miniscule probability of error."_, Michael Rabin, 1977

 In early computer systems, much effort was taken to drive _out_ randomness and noise.
-Hardware components were prone to non-deterministic behavior from a number of causes, whether it is vacuum tubes overheating or actual physical bugs causing short circuits (see [bugfig](){.ref}).
+Hardware components were prone to non-deterministic behavior from a number of causes, whether it was vacuum tubes overheating or actual physical bugs causing short circuits (see [bugfig](){.ref}).
 This motivated John von Neumann, one of the early computing pioneers, to write a paper on how to _error correct_ computation, introducing the notion of _redundancy_.

 ![A 1947 entry in the [log book](http://americanhistory.si.edu/collections/search/object/nmah_334663) of the Harvard MARK II computer containing an actual bug that caused a hardware malfunction.
 By Courtesy of the Naval Surface Warfare Center.](../figure/bug.jpg){#bugfig .class width=300px height=300px}